projectcontour/contour/site/docs/v1.0.1/ingressroute.md

 ```
 #### Session Affinity

-Session affinity, also known as _sticky sessions_, is a load balancing strategy whereby a sequence of requests from a single client are consitently routed to the same application backend.
+Session affinity, also known as _sticky sessions_, is a load balancing strategy whereby a sequence of requests from a single client are consistently routed to the same application backend.
 Contour supports session affinity with the `strategy: Cookie` key on a per service basis.

 ```yaml